 It’s much easier to determine if your furnace is getting gas if you are a liquid propane user.
 First of all, you need to go out into your yard and locate where your gas storage tank is.
 In the top center of it, there will be a domed area where its fill valve is.
 There will also be a gas pressure gauge.

-If this gas pressure gauge reads 25 or above then you are ok; if not call your gas company for a fill-up and you have probably solved the reason why your furnace did not start up.
+If this gas pressure gauge reads 10% or above, then you should be OK; if not, call your gas company for a fill-up, and you have probably solved the reason why your furnace did not start up.
 This is an important step for propane gas users because if you call an HVAC technician before doing this they will charge you for a service call.
 This is true even if being out of LP gas was the only problem with your furnace.

 2. Check Your Air Filters